 Wondering if an extended warranty is particularly applicable to Toyota, since it is arguably the most reliable car brand on the planet.
 The answer depends on your situation.

 If you plan to own your Toyota outside of its included warranty coverage but wish to have a fixed cost of ownership, this is a plan to consider.
 You will keep your repair bills entirely predictable.
-Also, if you buy the plan and then opt to sell your Toyota, the warranty is transferable.
+Also, if you buy the plan and then opt to sell your Toyota, the vehicle warranty is transferable.
 That can be very valuable.
 Imagine yourself a used car buyer considering two used RAV4s from private party sellers.
 One has the Toyota Platinum VSA included and one has no warranty.
 Which would you opt for?

 Many Americans also budget from paycheck to paycheck or from month to month.
 If you can’t handle the financial upheaval of a big repair bill, a VSA plan financed into your payments may make sense.
 Similarly, if you just can’t tolerate the stress of worrying about such a large unexpected bill, the VSA program offers peace of mind.